 Founded in 1982 as the Section for the Study of Chronic Illness, Impairment, and Disability (SSCIID), the organization was renamed the Society for Disability Studies in 1986.
 The Society maintains affiliation status with the Western Social Science Association (WSSA) through its Chronic Disease and Disability Section.

 SDS’s proudest accomplishment is one of the most successful and the leading journals on disability studies.
 International in scope, Disability Studies Quarterly (DSQ) provides scholars, activists, artists with disabilities, and others to consider the experience of disability in the written form.

-Through its annual conference and its journal, the Society for Disability Studies has made great strides in moving disability studies as a discipline.
-None of this progress would have been possible had it not for the dedicated founders of this organization who had the vision to lead the field to the ultimate goal.
-Listed below are the names of these great founders:
+Through its annual conference and its journal, the Society for Disability Studies has been instrumental in establishing disability studies as a discipline.
+None of this progress would have been possible had it not for the dedicated founders of this organization, whose collaborative efforts helped form the field we continue to build upon today:

 - Daryl Evans

 - Jessica Scheer